 Many of my friends have asked how or why I tend to travel so often and make various assumptions.
-Well, like everyone else in the world, I have had to work for everything I want and as of 2015, I just chose to make travel one of my priorities in life.
+Well, like everyone else in the world, I have had to work for everything I've wanted and about five years ago, I just chose to make travel one of my priorities in life.
 In order to make this happen, I have had to save and plan meticulously.

 If you find yourself wondering how others are able to save for travel, you may be able to benefit from a few of these money saving tips.